MDAnalysis/MDAnalysis.github.io/_posts/2020-05-20-gsoc-students.md

 title: Google Summer of Code Students 2020
 ---

-We are happy to anounce that MDAnalysis is hosting three [GSoC][gsoc] students this year -- @hmacdope, @cbouy, and @yuxuanzhuang.
+We are happy to announce that MDAnalysis is hosting three [GSoC][gsoc] students this year -- @hmacdope, @cbouy, and @yuxuanzhuang.
 This is the first year that MDAnalysis has been accepted as its own [organization with GSoC][mda-gsoc] and we are grateful to Google for granting us